Skip to Content

 • Lemon balm (from zone 3)

 If you want to keep the “tender” herbs going all Winter, you may want to look at indoor gardening options.
-My son has the indoor garden shown below and absolutely loves it.
+My son has the indoor garden shown below and loves it.
 He is a good cook and uses the fresh produce from his indoor garden year-round.